 The Event Log can be used to determine if a non-Meraki VPN connection has been successful, and failure entries can help quickly identify which settings likely do not match between the devices.
 After ensuring the settings match between the devices, successful negotiation messages indicate that the VPN tunnel has been established.
 Please reference the following links for vendor specific configuration examples:

 Microsoft Azure Troubleshooting

 Once the VPN configuration has been completed on Microsoft Azure, check the address space(s) designated to traverse the VPN tunnel.
 This typically includes a supernet (summary address) and its individual subnets.
 For example, when advertising the networks of 192.168.10.0/24 and 192.168.20.0/24, the supernet would be 192.168.0.0/19.

 Google Cloud supports the use of IPsec VPN, and therefore can function as a VPN peer.
-Please note that only IKEv1 is supported by the Cisco Meraki security appliance.
+Please note that MX appliances running firmware below version 15.12 will only support IKEv1.
 If IKEv2 is configured on the Google side, the tunnel will not function.
+You will either need to configure the Google side to use IKEv1, or upgrade the MX to firmware version 15.12 or higher if IKEv2 is a requirement.
 In addition, the gateway on Google's side will not respond to ICMP, so ping tests are not valid for testing connectivity.